"Cultural Elements in Treating Hispanic Populations"- Training for Substance Use Disorder Counselors

 Haner Hernández, Ph.D., CADCII, LADCI has worked for over 20 years in the human service field developing, implementing, and evaluating culturally and linguistically competent youth and adult health prevention, intervention, treatment, and recovery support programs as well as many years of experience in delivering addiction counseling and clinical supervision to professionals in the field.
 He is a professional trainer and facilitator and provides individualized technical assistance and support to organizations that provide addiction and recovery services to the Latino population.
 Haner is a person in long-term recovery and is committed to eliminating health disparities.

 MLI is a private, non-profit 501(c)(3) corporation that was established in 1997.
-Our Mission is to provide leadership for positive social change through implementing and coordinating multicultural and diversity awareness, education, advocacy, and research programs.
+Our Mission is to provide leadership for positive social change and equity through implementing and coordinating multicultural and diversity awareness, education, advocacy, and research programs.
 Please support our partners!

 Please visit us at www.mli-inc.org for more information on our educational programs, services and events.